Updated: Jan 29

 The Hubs and I planned to take an epic trip with the kids this summer.
 The kids said they wanted to take an “active” vacation with “historical stuff” instead of a relaxing vacation.
 We decided on New York City to do some sightseeing and see Wicked and The Lion King on Broadway.
 Then, if my feet were still attached to my body, we would catch the train to Washington DC.
 I protested and suggested we watch Tom Hanks in “The Lost Symbol” from the comfort of my living room couch instead, but my suggestion fell on deaf ears.

 Unfortunately, for the kids, our plans just couldn’t line up with The Hubs’ work schedule.
 We ended up with a very last-minute week off.
 So we did what people used to do before affluence, the internet and airplanes -- that’s right, folks.
 We went camping.

 I know, I probably don’t strike you as an outdoor enthusiast.
 But I do love s’mores and campfires!
 We have camped at Fort Davis and in New Mexico previously and wanted to try something different.
 We decided to try a place a friend recommended along the Illinois River called the Marval Camping Resort.
-It’s relatively close by Texas driving standards and has spaces for tents and RVs and it has cabins!
+It’s relatively close and has spaces for tents and RVs and it has cabins!
 With potties, kitchenettes and air conditioning!

 Now, I don’t want y’all to get the same idea Little Son did.
 He kept telling people we were going “glamping.”
 I told him that anywhere I have to bring all the linens and wash the dishes four times a day is certainly not glamping.
 If you have ever stayed at a KOA campground, you know what we were walking into.
 In fact, The Hubs was betting I would want to go home early, but I scoffed!
 I was so ready for a week to ourselves with no Internet and no Xbox that I felt pretty sure I would want to extend the trip.